Attack Paths

 GCP attack path support does not require additional configuration.

-Attack Paths has searching and filtering functionality to effectively narrow the scope of and navigate the resource list.
+Attack Paths has searching and filtering functionality to effectively narrow the scope of and navigate the data.

 Add Filter